Wrike Is a “Game-Changer” That Brings the Sonance Product Lifecycle Management Process to Life

 Streamlining the review process and delivering powerful reporting

-Wrike Resource helps marketing contribute more to the bottom line
+Balancing workloads while contributing more to the bottom line

 “Around the office, we say Wrike is our friend.
 It’s something people rely on because they know how much it helps them, and that means a lot,” says Dahl.
 Wrike has become the backbone of the program management department, and implementing Wrike has greatly benefitted Sonance.
 The communication around product launches has been more timely and tied to engineering progress.
 And delays following product announcements have decreased by 80%.
 Wrike helps Sonance deliver what they say they will, when they say they will.

-Additionally, Wrike Resource has alleviated project stackup in marketing and changed the atmosphere of that department.
+Additionally, Wrike has alleviated project stackup in marketing and changed the atmosphere of that department.
 Employees are less stressed and more productive and now have the bandwidth to be creative.

 “Wrike has been a game-changer for Sonance,” said Dahl.
 Wrike provides the collaboration, resource management, and reporting capabilities Sonance requires in one single source of truth.
 It’s the solution Sonance needs to elevate its product life cycle management process and improve the reputation the company has built over more than 35 years in business.